mu-box/microbox-nos/README.md

 nos_init $@
 ```

-For an overview of how and when to use Nos, please refer to the [Nanobox Common Tasks](http://docs.nanobox.io/engines/common-tasks/) guide.
+For an overview of how and when to use Nos, please refer to the [Microbox Common Tasks](https://docs.microbox.cloud/engines/common-tasks/) guide.

 ## API